SpotX-Official/SpotX-Bash/README.md

 - Install latest desktop client on APT-based distros (Linux)
 - Supports all Linux distros and OS X/macOS 10.11+

+### Dependencies:
+- zip (Arch based distros like CachyOS may not include this by default)

 ### Usage:

 - Run the following command in terminal: